 - Adding the elements and functionality will also take time.
 For each of them, you need to make sure everything is in place (and in the right place, too) and does the thing it’s supposed to do.

 And, having all that done (regardless of the way you’ve chosen), you should test the website under all potential circumstances.
 Several times.
-Preferably with several people.
+Preferably with several dozens of people.

 Thus, you end up either customizing a theme in its every detail or creating a completely new one.
 For those who enjoy the process, that can be the way to go.
 But there are substantial drawbacks associated with it: